• Skip to secondary menu

 Stop Buying Stuff You Don’t Need

 And you know what… As a result of that process, my shopping habits changed dramatically!
 Every time I visited a store or thought about buying something online, I paused.
-The more I waited, the more I stopped buying stuff I didn’t need.
+The more I waited, the more I stopped buying stuff I didn’t really need.

 How to Stop Yourself From Buying Things